TheOtherRolesAU/TheOtherRoles/README.zh_tw.md

 | Swapper can only swap others | Sets whether the Swapper can swap himself or not
 -----------------------

-## Tracker
+## 追踪者
 ### **Team: Crewmates**
-The Tracker can select one player to track.
-Depending on the options the Tracker can track a different person after each meeting or the Tracker tracks the same person for the whole game.
+The Tracker can select one player in a game and tracks this player for the rest of the game.
 An arrow points to the last tracked position of the player.
 The arrow updates it's position every few seconds (configurable).